strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Practitioner Active
 ^^^^^^^^^^^^^^^^^^^

-A flag to represent whether a practitioner is active.
+A flag to represent whether a practitioner is actively delivering services.
 This is a system field that is aimed at helping organisations manage practitioner codes.

-:Field name: active
+:Field name: practitioner_active

 :Data type: Char[1]